ampheul/GridPy/docs/README.rst

 Overview
 --------
-GridPy is a well written and rigorously tested module of procedures for indexing over arrays.
+GridPy is a python module of procedures for indexing over arrays.
 A major feature is the ability to use diagonal coordinates on square grids.
 Full documentation is `available here
 <https://ampheul.github.io/GridPy/>`_.